Coral Bay is a small settlement that lies protected from the

 backpackers.
 Some houses are available for short term

-holiday rentals. and are booked well ahead for the school holidays.
+holiday rentals.
+They are often booked well ahead for the school holidays.

 There is excellent fishing outside the marine park area which